 The paragraph description and dimensions as written in the EPAS should be reflected in the generalist social work curriculum.
-The curriculum also prepares students for the demonstration of competence through the behaviors associated with the competency in real or simulated practice situations.
+The curriculum also prepares students for the demonstration of competence through the behaviors associated with the competency in real or simulated practice situations (defined on pg.
+22 of the EPAS).

 Behaviors - The bullet points under the paragraph description for each competency in the EPAS are a set of behaviors that integrate the dimensions of the competency.
-Behaviors are the observable components of the competency.
+Behaviors are the observable actions / components of the competency (defined on pg.
+20 of the EPAS).
 Competence in real or simulated practice can only be demonstrated by behavior, and behavior cannot be demonstrated without incorporation of the knowledge, values, skills, and cognitive and affective processes associated with the competency.
 Thus, behaviors in the 2015 EPAS are only required in assessment of competency-based student learning outcomes in real (i.e., field education settings) or simulated practice (defined on pg.
 22 of the 2015 EPAS) situations.